mattiarmston/nonsense_poetry/README.md

 - adjective - 0.1

 ## Improvements

-One of the main issues the program has is generating trailing adverbs.
-Some sentences end with an adverb, which is valid in some circumstances.
-The current punctuation algorithm decides that the trailing adverb should be the first word in the next sentence.
-However this sentence does not exist so the adverb ends up as a solitary word, this could be fixed by improving the punctuation algorithm to include it as part of the final sentence.

 The quality of the program's output is also inconsistent.
 Whilst it is usually comprehensible, it is often meaningless and uninteresting.
 This could be